KernFerm/BubblesTheDev-WebBrowser/GLOBAL-USER-RIGHTS.md

 * ordinary browser settings
 * local AI memory contents

-The browser also does not include a built-in silent auto-updater client.
+The browser also does not include a built-in always-on hidden auto-updater client.

 ## Network Activity